AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

        end;
     end Open_File;

-But you don't need to introduce a block just to handle an exception, you can add it even to the statements block of your current subprogram:
+You don't need to introduce a block just to handle an exception: you can add it to the statements block of your current subprogram:

 .. code:: ada